leobarone/IPSA_USP_EADA_2017/Labs/stata_lab_2.md

 In this laboratory we are going to learn the basics of data description.
 We will produce frequency tables, histograms and densities.
 We will use 2 different datasets.
 We will use 2 different datasets, the 2013 Growth Academic Performance Index (API) Data File and the 2015 Latinobarometer.

-## Frequency Tables - One variable

-### Describe the data and get familiarized
+## Describe the data and get familiarized

-Let's start with Latinobarometer data for Brazil (Latinobarometro_2011_eng_BR.dta file).
+Let's start with Latinobarometer data for Brazil (Latinobarometro_2015_eng_BR.dta file).
 By now you probably now how to open the data.
 Get yourself familiarized with the data by the describing the dataset before moving on.

-### Frequency Tables
+## Frequency Tables - One variable

 Let's start by looking at the question P15N at the Latinobarometer.